 Economic Indicators Correlate

-Figure 1 below shows the significant gap in GDP per capita Income between the two types of economies.
-The subsequent evidence suggests that a relatively higher income is commonplace in a developed economy which usually means a more stable business environment.
-The important consideration here, is that the above variable usually correlates with others too, such as unemployment rate or gender equality.
+Figure 1 below shows the huge gap in GDP per capita Income between the two types of economies.
+The evidence suggests a higher income is common in a developed economy.
+This usually means a more stable business environment.
+The important consideration here, is that the above variable usually correlates with others too, such as unemployment rate.

 Another factor is export diversification.
-It is considered that the more diverse the export profile a country has, the more developed the economy is.
-It is clear, again, that the developed markets possess a somewhat more diverse assemblage of exports.
-And this is usually the result of sophisticated governmental controls of economic legislation.
-Subsequently, the diverse export profile is therefore coherent to the per capita income level.
+The more diverse the export profile a country has, the more developed the economy is.
+It is clear, again, that developed markets have a more diverse assemblage of exports.
+This is usually the result of governmental controls of economic legislation.
+As a result, the diverse export profile is coherent to the per capita income level.

 Relativity is Key

-However, with respect to the above information, and putting GDP per capita aside, China’s GDP growth far exceeds that of Thailand, which reverberates the questionable classification of an emerging market.
-It is therefore postulated, is China a new strand of ‘emerging’?
+However, with respect to the above information, and putting GDP per capita aside, China’s GDP growth far exceeds that of Thailand.
+This reverberates the classification of an emerging market.
+Therefore, is China a new strand of ‘emerging’?

 What Does this Mean for Asian Countries?

-Emerging economies tend to bear a higher growth rate, especially when conditions are favourable, take Cambodia.
-This means, for investors, that the potential of return of investment is usually far greater than what it may be in a developed economy.
+Emerging economies usually grow faster, especially when conditions are favourable.
+Take Cambodia, for example.
+This means the potential of return on investment is often greater than what it may be in a developed economy.
 Though the risks associated with this are also far greater.
-ASEAN member nations have also seen continued growth, especially in recent years, which promotes the idea that emerging economies have the potential to attract greater inward investment.
+ASEAN member nations have also seen continued growth, especially in recent years.
+This promotes the idea that emerging economies have the potential to attract greater inward investment.

 So, are emerging markets still emerging?
 Yes, they are.
-A prescribed level of economic and humanitarian sophistication fundamentally distinguishes an economy as developed, and until emerging markets reach this level, they will still be considered emerging.
-One must consider the relativity of markets, as although fruitful continued economic growth may be appealing, it does not necessarily mean they are developed.
+A prescribed level of economic and humanitarian sophistication distinguishes an economy as developed.
+Until emerging markets reach this level, they will still be considered emerging.
+One must consider the relativity of markets, as although continued economic growth may be appealing, it does not necessarily make a country developed.